 - 1 FLUORINE is the most electronegative element, while FRANCIUM is the least! - All the METALS have low electronegativity, and metal/nonmetal combinations form IONIC bonds - 3 HYDROGEN is similar in electronegativity to CARBON, so C-H bonds are considered NONPOLAR

 Examples:

-- 1) POLAR BONDS?
+- 1) Polar bonds?
 Yes.
-C-F bonds. - 2) SHAPE?
-Tetrahedral.
-But this molecule is symmetric ... the fluorine atoms pull against each other.
-Because of that, this molecule is NONPOLAR
+C-F. - 2) Shape?
+TETRAHEDRAL (4 F atoms around C).
+Since the molecule is symmetric, though, it's NONpolar.
+All the fluorine atoms "pull" against each other.